NervanaSystems/ngraph/doc/sphinx/source/distr/index.rst

-To synchronize gradients across all workers, the essential operation for data parallel training, due to its simplicity and scalability over parameter servers, is “allreduce”.
+To synchronize gradients across all workers, the essential operation for data parallel training, due to its simplicity and scalability over parameter servers, is ``allreduce``.
 The AllReduce op is one of the nGraph Library’s core ops.
 To enable gradient synchronization for a network, we simply inject the AllReduce op into the computation graph, connecting the graph for the autodiff computation and optimizer update (which then becomes part of the nGraph graph).
 The